currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 plot(chains)
 ```

-We can also easily compute the maximum-likelihood estimates of the same demographic model.
+We can also easily compute the maximum-likelihood estimates of the same demographic model,

 ```julia
 mle_estimate = maximum_likelihood(